-In previous studies of this field, either pulsed light \cite{Ourjoumtsev2006, Mosley2008, Ra2020, Roh2025} or CW light \cite{Nehra:19, Darras2023, Konno2024, Yoshida2025, Waritcluster} has been used.
-Each light source has different advantages as shown in Fig.\ref{fig:PulseCWarchitecture} (b).
-Pulsed light can excite non-Gaussian states in short optical wave packets by taking advantage of its temporal localization.
+In previous studies of this field, either pulsed light \cite{Ourjoumtsev2006, Silberhornsinglephoton, Ra2020, Roh2025} or CW light \cite{Nehra:19, Darras2023, Konno2024, Yoshida2025, Waritcluster} has been used.
+Each light source has it's own advantages as shown in Fig.\ref{fig:PulseCWarchitecture} (b).
+Pulsed light can be used to generate non-Gaussian states in short optical wave packets by taking advantage of its temporal localization.
 In fact, non-Gaussian states have been reported to be generated on wave packets as short as picoseconds and femtoseconds \cite{Sonoyama:24,Cooper:13,Bouillard:19}.
 In time-domain multiplexing techniques, the wave packet width determines the upper limit of the quantum computing clock frequency, so achieving shorter wave packets is extremely important for realizing high-speed quantum computing.
 In addition, non-Gaussian states can be generated by a heralding method using photon-number-resolving detectors (PNRDs), and the use of pulsed light allows multiple photons to be detected at the same time, making it compatible with a PNRD.
 However, when pulsed light is used, it is difficult to achieve higher efficiency for the interference because of the temporal-mode mismatch.
 In cluster states generation and homodyne measurement, the interference of light by a beam splitter plays a major role.
 Thus, pulsed light is not compatible with quantum processors using cluster states and homodyne measurement.
 The opposite is true when CW light is used.
 Low-loss quantum entanglement generation and homodyne measurements are easily realized.
-On the other hand, in non-Gaussian state generation, there is a problem that the photon detector's timing jitter limits the optical wavepacket's temporal width to the order of sub-nanoseconds to nanoseconds \cite{SonoyamaPRR, Kawasaki2024}.
-Considering these, we propose a hybrid architecture that achieves both high speed and low loss by using pulsed light for non-Gaussian state generation and CW light for cluster state generation and homodyne measurement.
+On the other hand, in non-Gaussian state generation, the photon detector's timing jitter limits the optical wavepacket's temporal width to the order of sub-nanoseconds to nanoseconds \cite{SonoyamaPRR, Kawasaki2024}, limiting the clock frequency.
+Considering these characteristics, we propose a hybrid architecture that achieves both high speed and low loss by using pulsed light for non-Gaussian state generation and CW light for cluster state generation and homodyne measurement.